Swedish court upholds ban on Huawei selling 5G network gear

 Romania was the latest country that in effect barred China and Huawei from taking part in the development of its 5G telecommunication networks in the country.

+Huawei’s troubles have not only helped companies like Nokia and Ericsson to grab market share in Europe, Samsung Electronics made its entry into the continent by signing British telecoms group Vodafone as a customer for supplying 5G network equipment.

+China’s embassy in Sweden could not immediately be reached for a comment.
+But Beijing had previously reacted angrily to Huawei being called a security threat.

-China had earlier asked Sweden to “immediately correct the mistake” of banning Huawei and issued a veiled warning this month that it might take retaliatory action against Ericsson.
+It had asked Sweden to “immediately correct the mistake” of banning Huawei and issued a veiled warning this month that it might take retaliatory action against Ericsson.

 An Ericsson spokesman said the PTS decision, now affirmed by the court, “may adversely impact the economic interests of Sweden and Swedish industry, including those of Ericsson.”